Fork on Github

 {"complexObject":{"name":"Complex Object","description":"A complex object","complexArrayObjects":[{"name":"Array Object #1","description":"The 1st array object"},{"name":"Array Object #2","description":"The 2nd array object"}],"doubles":[1,2.5,10.8]}}

 Notice that we have 2 collections.
-A simple collection of Doubles
+A simple collection of Doubles, and a more complex collection of ComplexArrayObjects.
+Let’s start with those.

-First, create a new class, ComplexObjectDeserialiser
+First, create a new class, ComplexObjectDeserialiser, and implement the required constructor and Deserialise method.

 Remember this method from the previous tutorial?